InformaticsMatters/squonk-ansible/README-VAULT.md

 ## Encrypted variables (parameters)
 Parameters are stored in vault-encrypted files and these can be used by Ansible directly.
-You can expect a vault file for each deployment, identified at run-time by the variable `sq_deployment_name`.
+You can expect a vault file for each deployment, identified at run-time by the variable `sq_parameter_vault`.
 Vault files can be edited in-situ while preserving the encrypted state of the file.

 Armed with the repo's vault password you can edit any encrypted